rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: User is not logged in.
 Node that was queried is not synchronized.
    :statuscode 500: Internal rotki error
-   :statuscode 502: Remote error occured.
+   :statuscode 502: Remote error occurred.

 Adding blockchain accounts